 The survival of children and men with cancer has increased in recent years thanks to the most effective therapies being discovered to combat this terrible disease.

-However, chemotherapy, radiotherapy and surgery also have the disadvantage of affecting the stem cells of the testicles and compromising male fertility.
+However, chemotherapy, radiotherapy, and surgery also have the disadvantage of affecting the stem cells of the testicles and compromising male fertility.

 Effects of cancer therapies

 One of them is infertility.
-Many of the patients undergoing radiation and/or chemotherapy will not be able to have children in the future despite having survived the cancer.
+Many of the patients undergoing radiation and/or chemotherapy will not be able to have children in the future despite having survived cancer.

-The effect and severity of cancer therapies on male fertility depends on several factors, such as the type of tumor, age, the radiation dose, etc. For example, the most aggressive cancers for fertility are testicular cancer, prostate cancer, leukemia, and Hodking's lymphoma.
+The effect and severity of cancer therapies on male fertility depend on several factors, such as the type of tumor, age, the radiation dose, etc. For example, the most aggressive cancers for fertility are testicular cancer, prostate cancer, leukemia, and Hodking's lymphoma.